alexkernphysiker/FitGen/README.md

 paramfunc.h - template classes providing parametric functions for fitting algorithm.
 Mechanism of inheriting template classes allows to construct complicated ones.
 Parameter number is obtained automatically.
-There are also template classes that can accept std::function or other function-like objects.